 Game Them All (38 rue de Malta)

 If you move away thirty seconds (at most) from Boulevard Voltaire, you take Rue de Malte to find this more modest and slightly more specialized shop, in this case in games and consoles imported from Japan.
-The reception is very friendly and instructive, especially on the details of the manufacture of games and the speculative market. posters of Metal Slug, it's nice, and it can give the opportunity to discuss prices around the Neo-Geo (basically, it's often expensive or even very expensive).
+The reception is very friendly and instructive, especially on the details of the manufacture of games and the speculative market. posters of Metal Slug, it's cool, and it can give the opportunity to discuss prices around the Neo-Geo (basically, it's often expensive or even very expensive).

 Retrogame Shop (41 rue Basfroi)